Podospora anserina

 Podospora anserina is a filamentous ascomycete fungus from the order Sordariales.
 It is considered a model organism for the study of molecular biology of senescence (aging), prions, sexual reproduction, and meiotic drive.
-It has an obligate sexual and pseudohomothallic (i.e. it can perform selfing) life cycle.
+It has an obligate sexual and pseudohomothallic life cycle.
 It is a non-pathogenic coprophilous fungus that colonizes the dung of herbivorous animals such as horses, rabbits, cows and sheep.

 Taxonomy

-Podospora anserina was originally named Malinvernia anserina Rabenhorst (1857) and Podospora anserina was subsequently published in Niessl von Mayendorf, G. 1883: Ueber die Theilung der Gattung Sordaria.
-Hedwigia 22: 153–156, which is used today to reference the common laboratory strain therefrom, namely, 'Niessl'.
+Podospora anserina was originally named Malinvernia anserina Rabenhorst (1857).
+Podospora anserina was subsequently published in Niessl (1883), which is used today to reference the common laboratory strain therefrom, 'Niessl'.
 It is also known as Pleurage anserina (Ces.)
 Kuntze.
 Genetics of P. anserina were characterized in Rizet and Engelmann (1949) and reviewed by Esser (1974).
 P. anserina is estimated to have diverged from Neurospora crassa 75 million years ago based on 18S rRNA and protein orthologous share 60-70% homology.

-Gene cluster orthologs between Aspergillus nidulans and Podospora anserina have 63% identical primary amino acid sequence (even those these species are from distinct classes) and the average amino acid of compared proteomes is 10% less, giving rise to hypotheses of distinct species yet shared genes.
+Gene cluster orthologs between Aspergillus nidulans and Podospora anserina have 63% identical primary amino acid sequence (even though these species are from distinct classes) and the average amino acid of compared proteomes is 10% less, giving rise to hypotheses of distinct species yet shared genes.